132nd-vWing/ATRM_Brief/Pages/R9_AR_Desert_TASK.md

 ### AR Mission
-Your mission is to conduct a AR mission Killbox MARCH.
+Your mission is to conduct a AR mission Killbox MARCH.<br>
-Task 1: Locate the regiment and identify where they are heading to provide intelligence for further understanding RED FORCE plans.
+Task 1: Locate the regiment and identify where they are heading to provide intelligence for further understanding RED FORCE plans.<br>
-Task 2: Destroy 100% of Artillery Battery
+Task 2: Destroy 100% of Artillery Battery<br>
-Task 3: Destroy 50% of APC's
+Task 3: Destroy 50% of APC's<br>

 #### Target priority: